grscheller/scheller-linux-archive/README.md

 # scheller-linux-archive

 Contains notes on topics regarding Linux utilities, environment<br>
-configuration, system administration, Also included are software<br>
+configuration, system administration.
+Also included are software<br>
 projects that have been useful to me learning software development<br>
 topics.